Every question, in plain English.

 Do I have to finish in profit to collect a prize?

 Yes.
 You must close the session above your starting equity to collect, even if your rank would otherwise pay.
-Rank #1 with a negative return walks away with no prize — same for rank #2 and #3 in fixed-split formats.
+Rank #1 with a negative return walks away with no prize, and the same goes for rank #2 and #3 in fixed-split formats.
 The rule is "beat your starting equity to cash out", not "lose less than everyone else".

 What if nobody finishes positive?

-Then nobody collects, and the prize pool stays with the platform.
-The pool was funded by entries already paid, so nobody is paid out of pocket either way — we just don't reward losing sessions.
-If the top three all close underwater in a fixed-split format, all three slots stay unclaimed.
+Then nobody collects.
+The pool was funded by entries already paid, so nobody is paid out of pocket either way.
+We just don't reward losing sessions: if the top three all close underwater in a fixed-split format, all three slots stay unclaimed.

 If rank #1 finishes negative, does rank #2 get promoted?